Monday, June 29, 2026

 qualities would have made it an actual fountain,

-and there yet may have been some of those somewhere
+and there yet may have been one of those somewhere

-around what Ginger called her shop, which were
+around or within what Ginger calls her shop, which is

 actually a rather elaborate set of spaces, slanted and

-flat, walled in or open-spaced, wooded or more domecile
+flat, walled in and open, some wooded, others more domecile

-in nature, all of which apparently made up Ginger’s shop.
+in nature, all of which apparently make up Ginger’s shop.

 Ginger's shop